afmsaif/bilevel_diffusion/MNISTDiffusion-main/README.md

 @inproceedings{xiao2025first,
-  title={A First-order Generative Bilevel Optimization Framework for Diffusion Models}, author={Xiao, Quan and Yuan, Hui and Saif, AFM and Liu, Gaowen and Kompella, Ramana and Wang, Mengdi and Chen, Tianyi}, booktitle={Proceedings of the 42nd International Conference on Machine Learning (ICML)}, year={2025}
+  title={A First-order Generative Bilevel Optimization Framework for Diffusion Models}, author={Xiao, Quan and Yuan, Hui and Saif, AFM and Liu, Gaowen and Kompella, Ramana and Wang, Mengdi and Chen, Tianyi}, booktitle={Proceedings of the 42nd International Conference on Machine Learning}, year={2025}
 }
 ```